-You may live close enough to drive to the Canyon, but most people catch a flight to Phoenix or Vegas and drive or catch a tour from there.
 Whether you're flying or driving, Grand Canyon vacations take a lot of planning.
 Here's where to find maps, travel routes and information on getting there.
-Use these resources to plan your visit.
-You can travel to the Grand Canyon winter or summer depending on your mood and budget, so click the link above to explore the possibilities.
+Use these Grand Canyon travel resources to plan your winter or summer visit.

 If you are looking for pictures or weather information this is the place to go.
-You can view a satellite photo or read about Grand Canyon geology.
-Learn history and and lore, or just see some great scenic views.
+You can view a satellite photo or check out the geology of the Canyon.
+You can also learn history and lore about the Grand Canyon. or just see some great scenic views.

 Grand Canyon Village

 Grand Canyon Village is the busy hub of human activity at the Canyon.
 Whether you want to stay at the famous El Tovar Hotel, eat at the Bright Angel Restaurant or just shop for souvenirs, Grand Canyon Village has what you need.

 Mystery and Legend